Share On Social!

 “Often times when our students lash out or their behavior is negative, it ends up in a disciplinary referral without ever learning what may have happened the night before,” Centeno said.
 “The best teachers can use every trick in the hat, but can’t connect with student because more stuff is going on outside of school.
 We need to address the whole child, not just academic piece.”

-See how the program is set up to help kids!
+See how the Handle With Care program is set up to help kids!

 4. Superintendent Starts a Local, Regional, and Statewide Push for Trauma-Informed Care